andrei-antal/angular-webpack-starter/README.md

 npm test
 ```

 This launches the Karma test runner with chrome as te defaul browser.
 A visual representation for the state of the tests can be found in ```test_results```, filed by browser.
+Karma will automatically watch the files and rerun tests when files change.

 ####Lint the code